This post may contain affiliate links. Please read my disclosure policy for more details.

-- Mix well water, yeast and sugar in a jug or in a bowl and let it rest until foamy (about 5 minutes).
+- Mix water, yeast, and sugar in a jug or in a bowl and let it rest until foamy (about 5 minutes).

-- Add the liquid ingredients (water and oil) to the dry ingredients and mix with a spoon or a spatula to incorporate the flour.
-Mix well until no dry flour remains.
+- Add the liquid ingredients to the dry ingredients, add the oil, and mix with a spoon or a spatula to incorporate the flour (see notes).
+Mix until no dry flour remains.

 - Cover bowl with a damp kitchen towel, then let rest in the warm oven for 20 minutes.

 - Grease a baking pan (mine is 9 x 13 inches).

-- After 20 minutes, scrape the edge of the bowl and pour the dough on the baking pan.
+- Scrape the edge of the bowl and pour the dough on the baking pan.
 Dust with flour.

 - Gently press the dough out with your fingers to fit the baking tray.

-- Cover with the damp kitchen towel and place in the oven again for 20 minutes.
+- Cover with the damp kitchen towel and place it again in the warm oven for 20 minutes.

-- IN the meanwhile, make a brine whisking together olive oil, warm water and garlic.
-You can place all the ingredients into a jar and shake them vigourously.
+- Meanwhile, make a brine whisking together olive oil, warm water, garlic, and salt.
+You can place all the ingredients into a jar and shake them vigorously.

 - Pour the brine all over the focaccia and poke dimples into the surface with your fingertips, you want to fill the holes with the brine.

-- Remove from the oven and cool for at least 15 minutes before slicing and serving.
+- Let it cool for at least 10-15 minutes before slicing and serving.